VongHaiYen11/CSAI_Project_2/README.md

 - `test_{number}_result.txt` - Detailed results for each test case
 - `final_summary.txt` - Comprehensive performance summary

-## 📝 Notes
+## <a id="notes"></a> 📝 Notes

-- Brute Force is automatically skipped for grids larger than 9x9
+- **Brute Force Size Limit**: For grids larger than 9x9, Brute Force is automatically skipped and will show "NO SOLUTION" with the note "Size Limit" in the results table
-- Algorithms that exceed the timeout are marked as "NO SOLUTION" with the note "Time Limit"
+- **Timeout Handling**: Algorithms that exceed the timeout are marked as "NO SOLUTION" with the note "Time Limit"
-- Solutions are verified against expected results in the `Solutions/` directory when available
+- **Solution Verification**: Solutions are verified against expected results in the `Solutions/` directory when available
-- All outputs are saved automatically for later review
+- **Automatic Saving**: All outputs are saved automatically for later review

-## 👥 Authors
+## <a id="authors"></a> 👥 Authors

 **Group 1 - Class 23TN**